Alexey Dobrovolsky: Views and thought

 Dobrovolsky considered the "Judeo-Christian alienation from nature" and "the church's justification of social inequality" unacceptable.
-He wrote about the "unnatural mixing of races" and blamed "international Judeo-Christianity" for this crime.
-He viewed the Slavs as a special race suffering from racial oppression by "God's chosen people".
-In accordance with the principles of the German Nazis, he contrasted "two mutually exclusive worldviews: solar life-affirmation and pernicious obscurantism".
-He replaced "Aryans" and "Semites" with Slavs and hybrid "Judeo-Christians": for him, the former are honest and sincere, while the latter are deceitful and treacherous.
-At the same time, he borrowed the idea of the "Synagogue of Satan" from Christian antisemitism, associating with it the pentagram, or five-pointed star, which is supposedly a symbol of evil and Freemasonry.
-Allegedly, the pagan Slavs were peace-loving until Prince Vladimir introduced the custom of human sacrifice, as Christians are distinguished by their bloodthirstiness.
-Dobrovolsky saw the roots of this bloodthirst in “biblical punitive wars against the indigenous peoples of Palestine.”
-He claimed that "the misanthropic racism of the "God-chosen" Jews served as a model for Christian racism — for the extermination of entire indigenous peoples".
+He wrote of the "unnatural miscegenation of races" as a crime and blamed it on "international Judeo-Christianity".
+He viewed the Slavs as a distinct race suffering racial oppression at the hands of the "chosen people".
+In line with German Nazism, he contrasted "two mutually exclusive worldviews: solar affirmation of life and pernicious obscurantism".
+He replaced "Aryans" and "Semites" with Slavs and hybrid "Judeo-Christians": for him, the former were honest and sincere, while the latter were deceitful and treacherous.
+At the same time, he borrowed the idea of the "Synagogue of Satan" from Christian antisemitism, associating it with the pentagram, supposedly a symbol of evil and Freemasonry.
+To him, the pagan Slavs were peace-loving until Prince Vladimir allegedly introduced the custom of human sacrifice, while Christians are distinguished by their bloodthirstiness; Dobrovolsky traced the roots of this to "biblical punitive wars against the indigenous peoples of Palestine".
+He asserted that "the misanthropic racism of the 'chosen' Jews served as a model for Christian racism — for the extermination of entire indigenous peoples."

-According to Dobrovolsky, monotheism contributed to the consolidation of princely and royal power and ultimately led to serfdom.
-In his opinion, the Russian Civil War, which split the people into nobility and commoners, began not in 1918 but in 988.
-Further, the church committed a terrible betrayal of national interests by concluding an alliance with the Tatars, which allegedly helped it to strengthen itself.
-He denied the patriotic activities of Sergius of Radonezh and tried to prove that the Russians defeated Mamai not with the support of the church, but in spite of it.
+Monotheism, according to Dobrovolsky, contributed to the strengthening of princely and royal power and ultimately led to serfdom.
+In his view, the civil war that divided the people into nobility and commoners began not in 1918, but in 988.
+Further, the church committed a terrible betrayal of national interests by forming an alliance with the Tatars, which allegedly helped it gain strength.
+He denied that activities of Sergius of Radonezh were patriotic and tried to prove that the Russians defeated Mamai not with the support of the church, but in spite of it.